Menu

 • What can I detect with it?
 Material/layer thickness, ultrasonic velocity, wall thinning, voids, porosity, delaminations, cracks.

 • What materials can I use it for?
-Any type of material but needs to be able to be immersed in water.
+Any type of material that can be immersed in water.

 • What can I detect with it?
 Material/layer thickness, ultrasonic velocity, wall thinning, voids, porosity, delaminations, cracks.

 • What materials can I use it for?
-Any type of material but limits on size due to the size of the water bath and needs to be able to be immersed in water.
+Any type of material that can be immersed in water, but there are size limits due to the dimensions of the water bath.

 • What can I detect with it?
 Voids, cracking, porosity, wall thickness.

 • What materials can I use it for?
-Any type of material but particularly effective on metals and denser materials due to greater contrast.
+Any type of material, but particularly effective for metals and denser materials where the contrast is greater.
 Very dense metals become challenging.

-What materials can I use it for?
-Most useful in composite and other poor conductors of heat as the heat propagation can be captured.
+• What materials can I use it for?
+Most useful for composite materials and other poor conductors of heat.
 Less effective in metallic materials.

 • What can I detect with it?
 Voids and delaminations.

 • What materials can I use it for?
-Generally most effective in composite materials.
+Most effective in composite materials.

 Microwave scanning